named-data/NLSR/docs/beginners-guide.rst

       $ nfdc face create udp4://<remote-ip-address>

-The face id may be displayed by running either *nfd-status* or:
+The face id may be displayed by running:

 ::